PhantomInsights/comments-generator/README.md

 * Yet today I have been in ballparks for seventeen years and encouragement from you fans.
 Yet today I have been reading about a bad break I got.

-The previous sentences sometimes can make a little bit of sense but if your goal is to generate realistic looking ones we can use a second-order chain.
+The previous sentences sometimes can make a little bit of sense but if our goal is to generate realistic looking ones we can use a second-order chain.

 ### Second-order